Doctor’s Review of Adaptol [Mebicarum]

 IL: So what is the typical course of treatment for Adaptol?

 AV: Adaptol is typically recommended to be taken for 2-4 weeks.
-In some cases this may be extended to a month and half, but the most important thing to understand is that this drug is not habit forming; there are absolutely no cases of this.
-This is the peculiarity of adaptol among other mild tranquilizers.
+In some cases, this may be extended to a month and a half, but the most important thing to understand is that this drug is not habit-forming; there are absolutely no cases of this.
+This is the peculiarity of Adaptol among other mild tranquilizers.
 What’s more, it doesn’t cause lethargy or weakness in the muscles, or somnolence.
 Because it doesn’t cause fatigue, it can be used during the day.
-Nevertheless, there are some certain restrictions that should be followed.
+Nevertheless, there are certain restrictions that should be followed.
 When taking tranquilizers, reaction times can be slowed and the patient may have a diminished ability to operate motor vehicles.

 IL: Can patients consume alcohol while taking Adaptol?

 AV: Well to state the obvious, medications and alcoholic beverages generally don’t go together.
 First of all, because it’s a drug, and secondly, because it acts on the dopamine system in the brain.
 Taking alcohol may result in unpredictable effects like depression or restlessness.
 That is, it can compound the effects of the alcohol or the medication.
 Under no circumstances is this recommended.